 Cambridge International School, Dubai

-With just over 2,500 students (up 160 over the 2011/12 academic year) Cambridge International School, located in Garhoud, is a well established GEMS school teaching to children from KG to Year 13.
+With just over 2,513 students Cambridge International School Dubai, located in Garhoud, is a well established GEMS school teaching children from KG to Year 13.

-Almost 80 different nationalities are represented among the student population, and according to the school itself no one nationality dominates the student body.
-However, the largest single demographic is Indian (according to the KHDA).
+Almost 70 different nationalities are represented among the student population, and according to the school itself no one nationality dominates the student body.
+However, the largest single demographic is Indian.

-Students are taught by 132 full-time teachers in 72 classes – giving an average classroom size of 34 plus – very high for a GEMs UK curriculum school.
-Plans for a new facility to address the issue of class sizes is said to have been put in place over the last academic year (but clearly is not yet in place).
+Students are taught by 137 full-time teachers in 88 classes – giving an average classroom size of 29 plus (down from 34 plus last year – very high for a GEMS UK curriculum school).
+The issue is not staffing – the teacher to pupil ratio is 1:19 – but space.
+Plans for a new facility to address the issue of class sizes were put in place over the last academic year.

-Ranked ‘Good’ by the KHDA for three years in a row, Cambridge International has some Outstanding features according to the education regulator.
+Ranked ‘Good’ by the KHDA for six years in a row, Cambridge International has some Outstanding features according to the education regulator.

-The school helpfully publishes the university destinations of its students (although this has not been updated for 2012).
-Perhaps reflecting the mixed nationality of its student body, the school’s alumni spread across the four corners of the world.
-The biggest single destination is the United Kingdom, and students end up in good quality ‘Red Brick’ schools (Manchester, UCL, Leeds) as well as more vocational former Polytechnics (Portsmouth, Kingston, etc).
-A large percentage of students go to UAE based campuses of global universities (Bolton, Waterloo, Heriot Watt University, American University, etc).
+The school no longer publishes the university destinations of its students.
+The last time it did was in 2012/13 and, perhaps reflecting the mixed nationality of its student body, the school’s alumni spread across the four corners of the world.
+The biggest single destination is the UAE, followed by the United Kingdom, and students end up in good quality ‘Red Brick’ schools (Manchester, UCL, Leeds) as well as more vocational former Polytechnics (Portsmouth, Kingston, etc).

 There are a large range of facilities available for students of all ages to use.
 A large covered swimming pool, cricket nets and playing fields complement the indoor sports arena and multi-purpose hall.
 A separate, well-equipped, grassed playing area is available for students from Kindergarten to Year 2.